mdbootstrap/adminlte-laravel/README.md

 adminlte-laravel social
 ```

-Follow the wixard to configure your social providers Oauth data and enjoy!
+Follow the wizard to configure your social providers Oauth data and enjoy!

 More info at https://github.com/acacha/laravel-social.